 To ensure the association is positioned to advance its vital mission and is living up to the healthy work environment standards it believes in, employees complete an annual survey through Quantum Workplace, an employee feedback company known for its Best Places to Work contest.

-Based on results from the 2015 survey, AACN was one of 12 national organizations recognized with Quantum’s Employee Voice Awards (EVA) and the only organization among 150 eligible clients to receive awards in both EVA categories – raising engagement and achieving the highest level of engagement in the small-sized organization category for the second year in a row.
+Based on results from the 2016 survey, AACN was one of 9 national organizations recognized with Quantum’s Employee Voice Awards (EVA) for achieving the highest level of engagement in the small-sized organization category for the second year in a row.

 “The best workplaces are those that work on getting better every day.
 They view their culture as a competitive weapon,” said Greg Harris, Quantum president and CEO.
 “Employee engagement is more than just an annual survey.
 It takes listening, action and follow-up.”